risingwavelabs/risingwave-docs/cloud/cluster-create-a-database-user.md

 Choose one of the following to create a [database user](cluster-manage-database-users.md).

-- You can create a database user when connecting to a cluster.
+- You can create a database user when [connecting to a cluster](cluster-connect-to-a-cluster.md).

-    See [Connect to a cluster](cluster-connect-to-a-cluster.md) for detailed instructions.

 - You can click **Create user** in the **Database Users** tab on the [cluster details page](cluster-check-status-and-metrics.md#check-cluster-details) to create a new user.